No evidence of "stampede" for renewable power, says Mantashe of mining sector - Miningmx

-SOUTH Africa’s minerals and energy minister Gwede Mantashe said there had been little evidence of companies adding new power to the national grid despite promises of 10MW installments by the private sector.
+SOUTH Africa’s minerals and energy minister Gwede Mantashe said there had been little evidence of companies adding new power to the national grid despite promises of 10GW in private sector projects.

-The Minerals Council South Africa said earlier today mining companies was installing 10GW of renewable embedded generation representing a capital outlay of R160bn.
+The Minerals Council South Africa said earlier today mining companies was currently installing 10GW of renewable embedded generation – a capital outlay of R160bn.

 During a media briefing on the first day of the Mining Indaba conference in Cape Town, Mantashe was asked what the holdup was to realise the additional power to South Africa, which is experiencing the worst blackouts in history.